ulyssis/siyu/_pages/about.md

 Now, I'm ready to take my data-focused skills and apply them to new challenges.
 To learn more about me, please take a look at my CV, publications, or the project summaries for some of my main projects.

-I also like ice cream.
+I also like ice cream!